“Let out a nice one - Dad has gone home!”

 More cold mornings, windy afternoons and no deer to speak of took their toll on us – our evenings were highlighted with great food and the stories of what we saw or didn’t see when afield.

-My son took a really nice eight point Sat. evening while hunting the "north 40” - he evidently had called the game keeper and said "let a nice one out – my dads gone home."
+My son took a really nice eight point Sat. evening while hunting the "north 40” - he evidently had called the gamekeeper and said, "let a nice one out – my dad has gone home."

 Great hunt, many more to come from "days in the field" while on "The Benteen Place."